HomeGeek RockThe Birth of Wizard Rock

 While that “buzz” may have been limited to the Boston area at the outset, the abundance of Harry Potter fansites on the Internet soon took notice and expanded the reach of Harry and the Potters.
 A second album was recorded in 2004 with a summer tour following shortly thereafter that not only included performances in bookstores and libraries but other more intimate locales as well – including a house party in Woonsocket, Rhode Island, organized by Matt Maggiacomo.

 The performance in Rhode Island was so well received by those in attendance – which included another set of brothers, Brian Ross and Bradley Mehlenbacher – that Harry and the Potters were invited back for another house party in April 2005.
-While Paul and Joe DeGeorge waited to take the stage, Ross and Mehlenbacher picked up their own musical instruments and introduced themselves as Draco and the Malfoys, a name taken from the antagonist to Harry Potter in the books of J.K.
-Rowling.
+While Paul and Joe DeGeorge waited to take the stage, Ross and Mehlenbacher picked up their own musical instruments and introduced themselves as Draco and the Malfoys, a name taken from the antagonist to Harry Potter in the books.

 Matt Maggiacomo joined in as well, positioning himself in the middle of the room and embarking on a non-musical avant-garde performance as the Whomping Willow, the moniker he would later use for his own wizard rock band, The Whomping Willows.